 Key Points

-- The targets for surface runoff and groundwater discharge articulated in water quality threshold standards (standards 19-32) were designed to reduce pollutant load and improve ambient water quality.
 The TRPA Code of Ordinances provides specific direction to ensure that activities and development in the Region are compatible with the Regional Plan and support the attainment and maintenance of the Region’s shared goals for restoration and environmental quality as expressed in the threshold standards.

 TRPA assists local jurisdictions to plan and design area-wide infrastructure within key watersheds to enable more efficient and effective stormwater treatment for local neighborhoods.